Federal Work Study FAQs

 - FWS students may not exceed 20 hours per week when classes are in session, with most students scheduling about 12-15 hours per week.

 - Undergraduate students must be enrolled for at least 6 semester hours (half-time).
 If you drop some classes and fall below half-time, your FWS appointment may be terminated.

 - If you plan on attending summer school sessions, there will be an opportunity to apply for a separate summer SSE award.
 Begin to look for this opportunity through notification from the USFAS office in the latter part of the spring term.
 Any of your unused FWS award money from fall/spring cannot be carried over to your summer term.

 - And, just so you know... in the very rare situations where supervisors feel students have intentionally violated USF rules and policy, they will refer the matter to the appropriate agencies (Student Relations, Student Judicial Services, USF Human Resources Office, The Equal Opportunities Office, or the University Police) for investigation and disciplinary action as appropriate.

 And if I have more questions, or need help...?

 See your Financial Aid Advisor in the USFAS office for any questions related to your eligibility for an FWS award, or any adjustments to your award, or call (813) 974-4700.

-If you have questions about how to find an FWS job, call the Career Services office at 813-974-2171 to set up an appointment with Ashley Motley, our FWS Advisor.
+If you have questions about how to find an FWS job, call the Career Services office at 813-974-2171 to set up an appointment with Emily Fiore, our Student Employment Coordinator.
 Ready to get your résumé and/or cover letter critiqued?
 Use Career Express walk-in hours to see one of our Career Peers or a career counselor to gain feedback.

 See the supervisor in your hiring department if you have questions concerning hours worked, pay, time off, job performance, etc.